 Hypothes.is is a social annotation tool for the web and digital documents.
 You will need an account which you can sign up for on the Hypothesis website and a browser plugin is optional.
 This tool allows us to collectively mark up a text that we are all reading in-line with comments, questions, and even video and images.
 You will be prompted to create your account during the week that we will actually use Hypothes.is

 Over the course of #DigPINS we will have a few synchronous meetings via video call.
 You will need a camera and microphone to be able to participate; this could be a webcam on your computer or a smartphone/tablet.
 You will also need a strong internet connection to connect though many of the providers also allow for a phone call to connect – though this only allows for voice communication.
 Some sync video platforms are Google Meet, Zoom, Skype, and others.
 The platform will be announced when the call is announced.

 Week 0 focus areas

 Overview – What is this all about?

-Participation – What does it mean to participate in a connected learning experience?
+Time and Structure – What is a connected learning experience?